-During the many discussions we had as the Neighbourhood Plan Working Group, we had some really healthy debates with a range of views put forward before we all agreed on how to proceed.
-However, everyone involved was always in complete agreement that they wanted to leave a legacy for future generations and ensure that Hellesdon remains the fantastic place that we all know and love so very much.
+During the many meetings and discussions we had as a group, we had some really healthy and constructive discussions with a range of views put forward before we all agreed on how best to proceed.
+However, everyone involved was always in complete agreement that they wanted to leave a realistic and constructive legacy for future generations and ensure that Hellesdon remains the caring and delightful place we all know and love so very much.